 Important Note: You may need to consult your doctor before using apple cider vinegar if you are on other blood sugar lowering medications.

-3. LOWERS CHOLESTEROL
+2. MAY HELP LOWERS CHOLESTEROL

 The biggest killer of our time is now cardiovascular disease, and both heart disease and stroke come under this term.
-Some studies in rats have so far shown that apple cider vinegar may help negate some of the risk factors that are precursers to cardiovascular disease.
+Studies in rats have shown that apple cider vinegar may help negate some of the risk factors that are pre-cursers to cardiovascular disease.

-Keeping the gut in balance by eating lots of probiotic and prebiotic foods keeps the immune system strong, weight under control, balances hormones, AND can even treat depression and anxiety.
-Yes, everything starts in our gut so it is crucial we keep it ticking over nicely.
+Keeping the gut in balance by eating lots of probiotic and prebiotic foods helps to keep your immune system strong, your weight under control, hormones balanced.
+Yes, everything starts in your gut, so it’s crucial to keep it ticking over nicely.

-Important Note: As with most things in life, you really must source out good quality if you want to reap the most benefits.
-When it comes to apple cider vinegar you really should purchase Organic Apple Cider Vinegar with the ‘MOTHER’.
+Important Note: As with most things, you really must source out good quality products if you want to reap the most benefits.
+When it comes to AVC, you should purchase Organic Apple Cider Vinegar with the ‘MOTHER’.

-Extra Weight Loss Tips:
+Extra Weight Loss Tips